Manila's Philex seeks new mines ahead of Padcal closure

 The project is adjacent to the Kalayaan copper-gold prospect, which Philex plans to explore with partner Manila Mining Corp (MA.PS).

-Austin said Philex aims to produce 9.4 million metric tonnes (10.36 million tons)of ore from Padcal this year, which will match last year’s record output of 9.5 million tonnes or ore, which yielded 130,000 ounces of gold and 36 million pounds of copper.
+Austin said Philex aims to produce 9.4 million tonnes of ore from Padcal this year, which will match last year’s record output of 9.5 million tonnes or ore, which yielded 130,000 ounces of gold and 36 million pounds of copper.

 Padcal, which has been operating non-stop since 1958, is estimated to have ore deposits of about 80 million tonnes remaining.